nkoepke/profile-image/README.md

 #### options.fontWeight `string`

-* Sets the font weight of the text. `default: normal`
+* Sets the font weight of the text. `default: "normal"`

 ### Methods